b2impact/mansa/README.md

 ## Why this name?

-Mansa Musa was the 9th Mansa of the Mali Empire, he was one of the richest people in history, according to some research \[1\] he was so rich that he was generating inflation wherever he went.
+Mansa Musa was the 9th Mansa of the Mali Empire, he was one of the richest people in history.
+According to some research \[1\] he was so rich that he was generating inflation wherever he went.
 His wealth was not measurable and therefore neither his spending.
-We took inspiration of his story for the naming of this package as we believe is important to keep track of cost but also because [cloud cost inflation is a real phenomena](https://www.techtarget.com/searchcio/news/366570542/Cloud-costs-continue-to-rise-in-2024#:~:text=The%20cloud%20inflation%20trend%20looks,pattern%20of%20rising%20cloud%20costs.).
+We took inspiration of his story for the naming of this package as we believe that is important to keep track of cost and we do not want to contribute to the [cloud cost inflation phenomena](https://www.techtarget.com/searchcio/news/366570542/Cloud-costs-continue-to-rise-in-2024#:~:text=The%20cloud%20inflation%20trend%20looks,pattern%20of%20rising%20cloud%20costs.).

 # Usage